 If you don’t know what your current path looks like, schedule an informational interview with someone more experienced.
 These informal meetings are a great way to find out what you can expect in the future.
 Consider asking people what they like most about their job, the types of projects they work on, and what advice they’d give to someone in your shoes.

+Questioning your career path is what many people do as they take work and take a step back and think about their path.
 Your answers to these questions will help you understand whether you should double your efforts in your current job or start figuring out your next move.